Corporate Governance - Guidelines

 2. Size.
-Under the Bylaws, the size of the Board ranges between seven and eleven, as determined by the Board of Directors.
+Under the Bylaws, the size of the Board ranges between seven and twelve, as determined by the Board of Directors.
 Currently, the Board has twelve members.
 Directors of the Company are elected by stockholders for a one-year term.

 3. Director Independence.
 A substantial majority of the Board is made up of independent directors.
 To be considered an “independent director,” a director must meet the New York Stock Exchange (“NYSE”) standards of independence, as determined by the Board.
 The Board has adopted the standards set forth in Attachment A to assist it in assessing the independence of directors.
 The Board makes an affirmative determination regarding the independence of each director annually, based upon the recommendation of the Nominating/Corporate Governance Committee.